wookey-project/wookeypedia/sphinx/source/tataouine/dependencies.rst

 ^^^^^^^^
 Beware that Mac-OS uses the *BSD make*, which is not compatible ::

-   apt-get install make
+   apt install make

 C cross-compiler for *ARMv7-m*
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Beware to use a *none-eabi* compiler and not a *gnu-eabi* compiler.
 On Debian, it's provided by the *gcc-arm-none-eabi* package ::

-   apt-get install gcc-arm-none-eabi
+   apt install gcc-arm-none-eabi

 You might also need to install *binutils* for *ARMv7-m* ::

-   apt-get install binutils-arm-none-eabi
+   apt install binutils-arm-none-eabi

 AdaCore Ada/SPARK
 ^^^^^^^^^^^^^^^^^